askininan/Serverless-CMS/README.md

 Note: Code snippet is commented out for further development.

 The example data table can be inserted by executing `sql_add.py` which connects RDS database with Secrets Manager authentication.

+S3 and DynamoDB table names need to be changed with the deployed resource names in order to test file_service and post_service.

 ## Project Diagram
 Ideal project diagram is visioned as seen below.
 However, project is still on going as all the resources are not created in code yet, and the diagram may change.